 In both cases, the hair can be seen as a status symbol.
 Even a thug samurai has a certain level of social class that they are supposed to uphold.

 which is another haircut indicative of status.
 See also Tomboyish Ponytail

-, which can have similar connotations to the second type.
+, which can have similar connotations to the second type, and Barbarian Longhair

 - In the Sailor Stars season of the Sailor Moon anime, the character Kou Seiya (Sailor Star Fighter) had one of these in his civilian form (secret identity).
 He had short hair in his female Sailor form.

-- The main style of the titular character of Rurouni Kenshin.
+- The main style of Kenshin of Rurouni Kenshin.
 Lampshaded, as he is often considered feminine looking.

 - Katsumoto's son, Nobutada, sports one in The Last Samurai.
 When the Meiji government passes laws restricting the rights of the Samurai, he is subjected to a very undignified public haircut by the emperor's guards.

 - Akira Kurosawa displays this trope frequently in this films, especially with characters played by Toshiro Mifune:

 - In Seven Samurai, all seven feature the short-and-straight version, except the drunken badass portrayed by Mifune, who has a short-and-messy version.
 Early in the film, the samurai Kambei allows his to be cut off and his head shaved, so he can disguise himself as a monk in order to rescue a child from a kidnapper.
 This shows that he'd rather do the right thing than follow samurai "honor".